brupoon/brunstonio/index.md

 Recent Activity
 ===============

 I am working on jumpstarting my company, [Fanalytical Solutions](http://fanalyticalsolutions.com).
-I've also been putting the final touches on [stellarPYL](http://brunston.io/stellarpyl).
+I'm also taking a semester off from Berkeley to intern at SpaceX as an Avionics intern.
+I'm also trying to [get used to my new-to-me Fuji X100s](http://albatrossian.xyz/photos/thirtyinthirty/).

 Extended Bio
 ============

 My research and academic interests are broad, though of late I focus on the intersection of domain science with computer science, and integrated hardware/software development.
 At present, I work on a number of projects.

+I am currently an avionics intern at SpaceX, in the Avionics Test Engineering group.
+I work on test software infrastructure and test hardware electrical engineering and development.

-I am currently an electrical engineering intern at Lockheed Martin Space Systems Company Advanced Technology Center.
-There, I work on RF related software and hardware projects, as well as VR prototyping.
+From June to August 2017 I was an electrical engineering intern at Lockheed Martin Space Systems Company Advanced Technology Center.
+There, I worked on RF related software and hardware projects, as well as VR prototyping.

 [Fanalytical Solutions](http://fanalytical.solutions/) is a company I co-founded with my friend [Brian O'Sullivan](https://www.linkedin.com/in/bdosullivan/).
 FS provides data analytics and forecasting services to sports franchises to help them boost revenue, attendance, and to streamline their logistics and planning processes.

-I am also a research assistant with the Center for Time Domain Informatics at the Berkeley Institute for Data Science, focusing on the Cesium-ML project.
+I spent Spring 2017 as a research assistant with the Center for Time Domain Informatics at the Berkeley Institute for Data Science, focusing on the Cesium-ML project.

 In the fall of 2016 I was an undergraduate research apprentice at the UC Berkeley Space Sciences Laboratory; I was formerly an intern at Lockheed Martin Space Systems Company and an intern with Dr. Geoff Mathews of the University of Hawaii doing low-cost stellar spectroscopy development.